mvolkmann/blog/src/smalltalk.md

 - Verify that the methods and classes that were saved in the package are now present.

-To uninstall a package from the current image, open an "Installed Packages" window, select the package, and click the "delete/merge" button.
+There is no provided way to uninstall a package.
+The only way to remove it from the image is to start with a fresh image and only install the desired packages.
+TODO: What does the "delete/merge" button in the "Installed Packages" window do?
-This does not delete the file that defines the package.
+TODO: It does not uninstall the selected package or delete the file that defines it.
-TODO: The class category associated with the package and all its contents
-TODO: are still in the image, visible in "System Browser" windows!
-TODO: Why doesn't this work?

 ## Adding and Saving Code